April 5, 2022

-Based on the above competitive research, list all different content types they produce.
-Once again, go deeper and include various blog post types (i.e. long form guides, how-to’s, etc.), and other resources (lead magnets, etc.).
+Based on the above competitive research, list all the different content types they produce.
+Once again, go deeper and include various blog post types (i.e. long-form guides, how-to’s, etc.), and other resources (lead magnets, etc.).

 Doing this will give you a more holistic view of your competitor’s strategies.

 For example, here’s a screenshot of a blog by my friends at Pixelter.
 You can see right away that John and Co. focus on publishing educational content only.

 You don’t have to be specific here.
 But review their last couple of months of content to find out which types they focus on the most, and what they publish only occasionally.